Jonathan Cheban

 Foodgod (born Jonathan Cheban; 21 February 1974) is an American reality television personality, entrepreneur and former publicist.
 He has made appearances on the show Keeping Up with the Kardashians and its spinoffs.

 Early life

 Cheban was born in Moldova, Soviet Union in 1974, the only child of a real-estate agent mother, Galina, and a diamond-dealer father, Mikhail who died in 2011.
 He grew up in Fort Lee, New Jersey and attended Fort Lee High School before graduating from Hofstra University with a communications degree in 1995.
 Cheban is of Russian Jewish background.

-Cheban was in a serious forklift accident at the age of 8, which resulted in him losing his front teeth and part of his tongue.

 Career

 Publicist

 After graduation, Cheban began working for publicist Peggy Siegal at her firm in New York.
 At one point, music manager Benny Medina called Siegal to work on Sean Combs' 29th birthday party.
 When Siegal rejected the offer despite Cheban's urging, Cheban accepted the job himself.
 Cheban left Siegal and formed his own public-relations firm with two other publicists.
 He left that company in 2001, and went on to found his own firm, CommandPR.